-Peter Sagan's new 100% glasses use nose magnets to help open his nostrils - Cycling Weekly
+Peter Sagan's magnetic sunglasses just launched – here's how they work - Cycling Weekly

+The 100% Speedcraft Air has magnets that can be controlled to change the airflow through the nose

-Peter Sagan has been riding in a new pair of 100% Speedcraft glasses which use magnets to help improve his breathing.
+We previously reported that Peter Sagan had been riding in a new pair of 100% Speedcraft glasses which used magnets to help improve his breathing.
+Now, 100% has officially released the sunnies, so here’s a brief explainer on how they work.

-The magnets can be seen on the extended nose piece of the glasses and, according to the brand, help widen the rider’s nasal passages which should, in turn, improve airflow and breathing.
+The general gist is that the magnets help pull the nasal passages apart, but in reality the glasses are even more technologically advanced than we first thought.

+The magnets (or nasal dilators) can be seen on extended pieces of plastic underneath the frame, and they attach to the rider’s skin using sticky patches, 20 of which are included with the glasses upon purchase, and have a “unique adhesive that bonds to the skins and resists sweat”.
+There’s also a magnetic applicator tool to help stick them on your nose.

+As if magnets stuck on your nose wasn’t enough, they can actually be controlled via the glasses themselves.
+100% explained that the “nasal dilators” can be adjusted by rotating the small dial in the centre of the lens which controls the magnetic arms, adjusting the nasal dilation throughout the ride.

+According to 100%, the nasal dilation is increased on demand to assist with the regulation of nose breathing, ensuring the “correct ration of gasses is entering your lungs in the proper sequence”.

 The circular magnets themselves come from AC Breathing systems, who work in athletics, motocross and snow sports.
-The magnets attached to the rider’s skin using sticky patches that are included with the glasses.

 The Speedcraft Air glasses also include increased airflow space between the face and glasses frame as well as 2mm-thick, six-base cylindrically cut lenses and rubber coated frame and lens edges for both comfort and decreased fogging.